 So you’ve spent a couple thousand dollars on a really nice website with all the bells and whistles, your organization has put in dozens of hours tweaking it to be just right but what have you done to protect your website from hackers?
-Just like a vehicle or your other belongings, you need a plan to keep your investment safe.
+Just like with a vehicle or your other belongings, you need a plan to keep your investment safe.

 Step 1 – Make daily/nightly backups.

 Automatic backups may already be available from your website hosting company, or you may need a third party program to do this for you.
 In our experience, some web hosts can restore your files from a certain point; some for a fee, some for free.
 Check with them to see what’s available and what the restore process is BEFORE you have website issues.
 If your host doesn’t offer anything, look for a reliable third party program or have your web developers do this for you.
 We include a full offsite backup service for every website we manage here at Appletree.